NeLy-EPFL/DeepFly3D/docs/install.md

 ## Installing
-DeepFly3D requires Python3 and an Anaconda environment and CUDA drivers for installation and __only tested on Ubuntu__.
+DeepFly3D requires Python3, Anaconda environment and CUDA drivers for installation.
+It is __only tested on Ubuntu__.
 First, clone the repository:

 ```
 git clone https://github.com/NeLy-EPFL/DeepFly3D.git